 Pro- You’re supporting an industry and preventing closures.
 You are able to enjoy the food without having to sit inside the restaurant and worry if the establishment is full or not!

-Pro- You’re able to spend more time with family creating fun memories learning how to cook that fancy Italian dinner.
-You save more money in the end because cooking meals is almost always cheaper than eating out.
+Pro- You’re able to spend more time with family are get to create fun memories learning how to cook that fancy Italian dinner.
+You save more money in the end because cooking at home is always cheaper than eating out.

 Con- You won’t be able to try new restaurants in town or support the local dining industry.